CT

 - A radiologist will read the images and make a report.

-- You will have a follow-up appointment with your doctor after the CT to discuss the findings.
+- You will have a follow-up appointment with your doctor after the neck or back CT to discuss the findings.